blues/note-outboard-dfu/nrf52840/blinky/ncs/README.md

 ## Using MCUBoot DFU with Notecard

-MCUBoot support was added in firmware version 5.2.1.
-Ensure that your notecard firmware is at least this version.
+MCUboot support was added in Notecard firmware version 5.3.1.
+Ensure that your Notecard firmware is at least this version.

 ### Notecard Configuration